 If families do not wish to have their scores automatically submitted, they can review their scores, determine which test administrations they’d like to submit, and send those results to as many schools as they’d like free of charge.
 Electronic submission is instant.

 For more information about test preparation options, please review our ISEE services page.
-If you have further questions, I strongly advise that you connect with a Compass director, or, email me directly at firstname.lastname@example.org.
+If you have further questions, please connect with a Compass director at (800) 685-6986, or, email me directly at firstname.lastname@example.org.

 Thank you for reading and best of luck to your children as they tackle the ISEE.
 By having an informed, balanced perspective on the ISEE, you will better position your students to perform to their potential and secure admission to schools that match the needs of your family.